thephpleague/flysystem/readme.md

 * Have consistent output which you can rely on.
 * Integrate well with other packages/frameworks.
 * Be cacheable.
-* Emulate directories in systems that support non, like AwsS3.
+* Emulate directories in systems that support none, like AwsS3.

 # Installation